4 Wide vs long format

 # ℹ 55 more rows

-Count can be used also for other cases.
-For example I am interested in how many rows/plots/samples in the table are assigned to vegetation types.
-I will upload the table with descriptive characteristics for each forest plot, named as env, which a shortcut often used for environmental data file.
+The count() function can also be used in other cases.
+For example, we are interested in how many rows/plots/samples in the table are assigned to vegetation types.
+We will upload a table with descriptive characteristics for each forest plot, named env, which is a shortcut often used for an environmental data file.

 env <- read_excel("data/forest_understory/Axmanova-Forest-env.xlsx")